Bangui Agreements

-Bangui Agreements (also Bangui Accords, Accords de Bangui, and Bangui Peace Accords) is a 1997 negotiated peace accord in the Central African Republic (CAR).
-It was drawn up in Bangui to bring an end to the 1990s conflict between government and rebel forces.
+The Bangui Agreements (also Bangui Accords, Accords de Bangui, and Bangui Peace Accords) are a 1997 negotiated peace accord in the Central African Republic (CAR).
+The accord was drawn up in Bangui to bring an end to the 1990s conflict between government and rebel forces.
 It was signed by the Patassé government, opposition parties and religious groups.
 The agreement envisaged several steps to sort out the views of various political factions, reorganize the defense establishment, and implement reforms in the country to improve its economy.

 Prelude

 In 1995, several opposition movements (FPP, MDD PSD, FC and ADP) joined together and formed the Conseil Démocratique des Partis de l'Opposition CODEPO.
 CODEPO staged a rally against the government demanding that unpaid salaries for public servants and army personnel be paid in arrears.
 Three successive mutinies occurred in 1996 against the Ange-Félix Patassé's Government by some of the members of the country's armed forces, due to non payment of salaries, labour issues and ethnic differences resulting in a crisis.
 One of the mutinies involved approximately 200 soldiers who demanded salary increases and the abdication of Ange-Félix Patassé.
 The aftermath led the French troops stationed in the country to suppress the rebellion and restore order.
 In December, at the 19th Summit Meeting of Heads of State and Government of France and Africa, Patassé asked the Presidents of Gabon, Burkina Faso, Chad and Mali to mediate a truce between government and rebel forces.